We are reader-supported. Buying through any red colored link on our site may earn us commissions. Learn More.

 This category is significantly better than the first two.
 They aren’t unethical and they aren’t price gouging.
 But there is a lot of grey area between getting ripped off and getting a great deal.
 Take this ring for example.
 While the title is a bit misleading (it should say 1.20 carat total weight, the current description implies there is a 1.20ct center diamond), I am giving this vendor the benefit of the doubt.
 They clearly write the details in the description and when I messaged them directly, they were clear and straightforward with everything.

 Is the ring overpriced?
-No. Take a look at this diamond and this setting.
+No. Take a look at this diamond from Blue Nile and this setting.
 These are comparable (though there are fewer pavé diamonds on the Blue Nile setting) in style and quality.
 They are in the same price range.
 The issue is that I would never recommend buying that diamond.
 Just because something is fairly priced does not make it a good choice for you the consumer.

 Etsy does have a collection of interesting artisans that can create a truly unique ring.
 Unfortunately, that doesn’t preclude them from being part of the previous three categories as well.
 It is simply too easy to find a proper, reputable jeweler that offers all the tools to select a diamond and is fairly priced than to roll the dice on Etsy.
 For example, James Allen has a custom ring program that mates the best of both worlds.